 Being a mother of 4 super energetic boys, aged 16, 14, 8 and 4, I am well versed in the trials and tribulations of living in a household with ASD.
 My 14 year old son was diagnosed ASD at the age of 8.
 Our journey to get through these 14 yrs has been a challenge to say the least, the biggest of them all, finding the right learning environment for a preteen/teenage boy.
 We managed to survive mainstream primary school, not without hurdles, it took many a meeting, many suspensions and a poor attendance record, but we made it.
 High School however was a completely different story!
 Despite the behavior plans, extra teaching support provided and moving schools multiple times, it was just not working.
 My son started getting caught up with 'Gangs' and it was only a matter of time before he ended up in serious trouble with the police.

 As a single mother I constantly questioned myself, am I doing the right thing, have I found the right support network, where can I go for more support and many many more questions!
-My son was accepted into the W.I.L.L program in mid 2019, and there has been no looking back.
+My son was accepted into the W.I.L.L program in mid 2019, after being asked 'politely' to leave his 5th school, and there has been no looking back.
 Due to our personal success, I wanted to be a part of the program so I could assist other families to get the support I was so desperately seeking for myself.

 Being trained in Nursing and holding positions in Early Education and Allied Health practices, I have brought to the program a level of passion and compassion that can only be found in someone who has walked the same journey as our clients.